sejoonkim/algorithms/.study/c_datastructure/README.md

   - the magic of `int` and `char`, feat. **casting**
   - placed `whitespaces` when infix -> postfix for multi digit support

+### 4.6 Maze

+1. Initialize the stack, exit location, start location
+2. if the location is not yet visited, visit
+3. up, down, left, right check availability
+4. check if empty stack = no where available to move => failure
+5. if not empty stack -> change here -> continue move